I bet you’re wondering:

 2. Exclusive research

 Exclusivity is a powerful lure for attracting journalists.
-I’ve covered this later below, but essentially, you want to give a few of your top targets exclusive first rights to your data/research if you have any.
+I’ll cover this more below, but essentially, you want to give a few of your top targets exclusive first rights to your data/research if you have any.

 3. Visual content